SeokhyunKim/robinbird/README.md

 Robinbird
 ==========

+## Currently, major refactoring is ongoing.
+Just using master branch because this is not popular at all. ;D Nevertheless, if you want to run this, please contact me.
+During the refactoring, I'm not guranteeing this is working.

 ## Goal: making a versatile source architecture analysis tool
 Currently, it's just in very early stage.
 But, now it can generate class diagram scripts automatically for PlantUML (plantuml.com).